Lovelace and Youngstown State host Robert Morris - WTOP News

 Moon Township, Pennsylvania; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Youngstown State visits the Robert Morris Colonials after John Lovelace Jr. scored 23 points in Youngstown State’s 94-69 victory against the Cleveland State Vikings.
+BOTTOM LINE: Youngstown State visits the Robert Morris Colonials after John Lovelace Jr. scored 23 points in Youngstown State’s 94-69 victory over the Cleveland State Vikings.

-The Colonials are 2-1 on their home court.
-Robert Morris ranks seventh in the Horizon League in team defense, allowing 73.4 points while holding opponents to 48.7% shooting.
+The Colonials have gone 2-1 in home games.
+Robert Morris is 0-3 when it has fewer turnovers than its opponents and averages 14.6 turnovers per game.

 The Penguins have gone 1-0 against Horizon League opponents.
-Youngstown State is fourth in the Horizon League scoring 35.4 points per game in the paint led by Ziggy Reid averaging 5.3.

-Robert Morris’ average of 7.0 made 3-pointers per game is 1.6 fewer made shots on average than the 8.6 per game Youngstown State gives up.
-Youngstown State averages 8.3 made 3-pointers per game this season, 3.4 more made shots on average than the 4.9 per game Robert Morris gives up.

-The Colonials and Penguins match up Saturday for the first time in Horizon League play this season.
+Youngstown State averages 77.1 points and has outscored opponents by 4.8 points per game.

+Robert Morris is shooting 40.9% from the field this season, 1.9 percentage points lower than the 42.8% Youngstown State allows to opponents.
+Youngstown State’s 43.9% shooting percentage from the field this season is 4.8 percentage points lower than Robert Morris has given up to its opponents (48.7%).

 Brandon Rush is scoring 13.3 points per game and averaging 5.4 rebounds for the Penguins.
-Bryson Langdon is averaging 11.0 points for Youngstown State.
+Bryson Langdon is averaging 11.0 points and 1.9 rebounds for Youngstown State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.